kushagra19/Project1/README.md

 * Folders R,G,B are used to do reconstruction separately for Red,Green and Blue components respectively.Each of them contains two files create_data.ipynb and recons.ipynb.
 * One by one use create data for obtaining incomplete matrices to be used in recons.ipynb to reconstruct image.
 * Firstly create data and then use recons for each R,G,B for obtaing reconstructed image of that particular component.
-* Check the R,G,B folders once execution complete.If a new folder data for assignment has been created and file with extension .npy is created then execution is successful.
+* Check the R,G,B folders once execution complete.If a new folder 'data for assignment' has been created and file with extension .npy is created then execution is successful.
 * Now for the final step use comine_comp.ipynb to combine all components into one image and compare with the final image.
 * Sample_images contains reconstructed images:
   * reconstruct_0.4.png - reconstructed image when corruption 40%